 The best seller “Unlimited Memory” by Grandmaster, Kevin Horsley deals with ‘how to use advanced learning strategies to learn faster, remember more and be more productive’.
 Be that as it may, reading for pleasure and entertainment is primary to all reading; without this habit, ‘reading to learn is nearly impossible’.
 Reading for pleasure is habitual, a habit that needs to be developed very early in life.
 Like swimming and cycling, it’s a skill that becomes increasingly more difficult to acquire with advancing years.

 Our niece who used to travel by train home (four hours) on weekends from her university in Kerala once complained about ogling and eve teasing by some young male co-travellers, which used to irritate her a lot.
 Here the victim and the perpetrators, both have no concept of utilising dead time.
-I advised her that reading would divert her attention from the ogling Romeos, many of whom, would get intimidated just by the sight of a girl with an English book (for obvious reasons) and she on the other hand, would gain knowledge, improve her vocabulary and enhance language skills.
+I advised her that reading will divert her attention from the ogling Romeos, many of whom, will get intimidated just by the sight of a girl with an English book (for obvious reasons) and she on the other hand, will gain knowledge, improve her vocabulary and enhance language skills.
 After a month she reported success.
 Now, after five years of my advice, she still continues to carry a book with her during travels and I must say that she has evolved into young woman with good general awareness.

 The result of a study by Kingston University, London, showed that book readers were more empathetic than those who mainly watched television.
 While watching a movie or a television show based on a book, one perceives it from the angle the director wants the viewer to perceive it, whereas while reading a book one has the liberty to pause when needed, make assumptions and perceive it the way the reader wants.
 Television viewers were in fact found to have more anti-social behaviour than others.
 It is interesting to note that amongst readers, fiction readers showed the best social skills; comedy readers were the best at relating to people; romance and drama lovers were the most empathetic and most skilled at seeing things through other’s eyes.